Getting Started with Web Icons

 - Test icon buttons work with keyboard navigation

-- Minimize SVG code by removing unnecessary metadata and optimizing paths
+- Minimise SVG code by removing unnecessary metadata and optimising paths

 - Use SVG sprites to reduce HTTP requests